0xSh4dy/0xsh4dy.github.io/source/_posts/learning_llvm_03.md

 ![](/images/llvm_learning/llvm_learning_05.png)

 In the image above, we can see the `call r12` instruction which calls the JIT'd code.
-Setting a breakpoint on this instruction, running the process, and by dumping instructions from the location stored in r12, we can see the following code:
+Setting a breakpoint on this instruction, running the process, and by dumping instructions from the memory address stored in r12, we can see the following code:

 ![](/images/llvm_learning/llvm_learning_06.png)
 ![](/images/llvm_learning/llvm_learning_07.png)